-The cardiovascular interventional technologist collects pertinent data about the patient and the procedure.
+The cardiac interventional and vascular interventional technologist collects pertinent data about the patient and the procedure.

 Information about the patient's health status is essential in providing appropriate imaging and therapeutic services.

 The individual must be educationally prepared and clinically competent as a prerequisite to professional practice.
 Federal and state laws, accreditation standards necessary to participate in government programs, and lawful institutional policies and procedures supersede these standards.